 Honeywell’s dividend yield

-Investors could hold Honeywell indirectly by investing in the Industrial Select Sector SPDR ETF (XLI).
-XLI invests 5.5% of its portfolio in Honeywell as of May 23.
+Investors can hold Honeywell indirectly by investing in the Industrial Select Sector SPDR Fund (XLI).
+XLI has invested 4.90% of its portfolio in Honeywell as of September 5, 2017.